-Berry Law Firm was founded by John Stevens Berry Sr., Vietnam War veteran and trial attorney.
-Today, we count many military veterans among our attorneys and staff.
-In fact, we have been recognized by the Department of Labor for our efforts to hire, train, and retain Veteran employees.
-We know what it means to serve and we know firsthand the struggles many of our clients face every day.
+Berry Law Firm was founded by John Stevens Berry Sr., Vietnam War Veteran and trial attorney.
+Today, we count many military Veterans among our attorneys and staff.
+The Department of Labor has recognized us for our efforts to hire, train, and retain Veteran employees.
+We know what it means to serve, and we know firsthand the struggles many of our clients face every day.

 Unfortunately, our team does not currently assist in the recovery of a VA overpayment.
-We wish you the best of luck in recovering your overpayment and hope our blog proves helpful.
+We wish you the best of luck in recovering your overpayment and hope our blog proves helpful in finding relief options.

 Established in 1965 by Vietnam War veteran and attorney John Stevens Berry Sr., Berry Law Firm is a team of veterans dedicated to defending, safeguarding, and fighting to protect the rights of veterans.
 Over the decades, thousands of veterans from across the country and all branches of the military have trusted our firm with their cases and, more importantly, their futures.